I have developed these principles as part of my brokerage activities in order to minimise risks and maximise results.

 The “Me, Myself and I” principle can prevail under certain circumstances.

 A deal requires significant time to be executed and closed.
-During the deal execution, any party may delay his/her answers, change his/her mind, retreat...
-So, it is always important to have a leverage on the counterparty.
-Brokers are well-positioned to ensure this role.
-So, there is little (no?) interest in circumventing them.
+During execution, any party may delay responses, change their mind, or withdraw.
+Therefore, it is always important to maintain leverage over the counterparty.
+Brokers are well positioned to fulfil this role, which leaves little (if any) incentive to circumvent them.

-Companies operate over the long term and make deals often times.
-So, performing brokers are assets to them, and they must retain them.
+Companies operate over the long term and execute deals repeatedly.
+Performing brokers are assets and should be retained.

-However, the circumvention risk always exists, that is why no broker should underestimate it.
+However, circumvention risk always exists, which is why no broker should underestimate it.

-The LOI has to be ideally/directly addressed to the seller, decision-maker, great companies, high-profile people...
+The LOI should ideally be addressed directly to the seller, decision-maker, great companies, high-profile people...

 This is an example of an acceptable corporate email: firstname.lastname@companyname.com